 But what can ADHD really look like?
 A woman who you think has depression.
 Or anxiety.
 Or obsessive-compulsive disorder (OCD).
 It can look like the friend whose California Closets quickly become more cluttered than a California highway.
 Or your star coworker, who seems always on but secretly confides about her lack of confidence.

 Issue is, many of these women are as clueless about their ADHD as Cher Horowitz was about her love life (Gen Z: have we lost you?).
 And by “many,” we mean millions.
 Why is that?
+What, actually, are the signs of ADHD in women and girls?

-So…What’s Your (ADHD) Type?
+So…What’s Your ADHD Type?

-The condition has three subtypes:
+Attention deficit hyperactivity disorder has three subtypes:

-- primarily hyperactive-impulsive (the most well-known)
+- primarily hyperactive-impulsive ADHD (the most well-known)

-- primarily inattentive
+- primarily inattentive ADHD

 - a combination